mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 Go to Tools->Boards->Board Manager in the IDE.
 Choose "Raspberry Pi Pico/RP2040" and select "Add".

-## RP2040 First use
+## RP2040 First use ( and Unbrick )

 If the drive "RPI-RP2" doesn't show up, when you connect the RP2040, then press and hold down the BOOT button.
 Then press RESET.
 The RPI-RP2 drive should appear.
 This also works if the RP2040 board is **"bricked"**, i.e. if neither the com port nor the RPI-RP2 drive shows up, which happens more often when overclocking the RP2040 (see below).

 Copy the file [SOS.ino.uf2](documents/SOS.ino.uf2) to the RPI-RP2 drive.
-After uploading the drive disappears and a new com port shows up.
+After uploading the drive disappears and a new COM port shows up.
 The LED on the RP2040 board is now flashing SOS.

 This file is compiled for the "VCC-GND YD-RP2040" board, so you don't need to change the COM port later, like when using [PicoBlink.ino.uf2](documents/PicoBlink.ino.uf2) or [ flash_nuke. ino.uf2](documents/flash_nuke.ino.uf2), which you can download from the Internet.

-If you want to create your own “Blink.ino.uf2”, just compile/upload this program “Blink” using Arduino IDE.
+If you want to create your own “Blink.ino.uf2”, just compile/upload this program “Blink” using the Arduino IDE.
 Then search for “Blink.ino.uf2” in your user folder and subfolders.
 - C:\Users\ **your username**\AppData\Local\Temp\arduino\sketches\ **path name**\Blink.ino.uf2"

 ## Links